SimVascular/svMultiPhysics/tests/cases/linear-elasticity/beam/README.md

-Solve a Eulear-Bernoulli beam problem with a traction boundary condition.
+Solve for a solid beam subject to a transverse load at the tip.